The Hand of Destiny: Plot summary

 Courtney plans to brutally punish the men without regard to Hornblower's assurances to them.
 A battle forces a delay in Courtney's plans.
 Hornblower leads the rebellious sailors in boarding the hostile Spanish warship, the Castilla.

 Courtney is pleased with Hornblower, and assigns him the task of sailing the captured vessel to port.
-Hornblower seizes the opportunity that, instead of punishing the alleged mutineers he assign them to serve as his prize crew.
+Hornblower seizes the opportunity that, instead of punishing the alleged mutineers he assigns them to serve as his prize crew.

+Place in the Hornblower stories

 Sternlicht notes that Forester re-used the premise of Hornblower angering a senior officer whose instructions gave him the leeway to be lenient with mutineers.

 Forester wrote the Hornblower stories out of order.
-Beat to Quarters, set in 1810, the first Hornblower novel, takes place relatively late in his career.
+The Happy Return, set in 1808 and the first Hornblower novel written, takes place relatively late in his career.
 In Chapter IX Hornblower dons his dress uniform, when preparing to meet an important person.
 His preparation includes strapping on his dress sword, "('a sword of the value of fifty guineas,' the gift of the Patriotic Fund for Lieutenant Hornblower's part in the capture of the Castilla six years ago)".
 In Chapter XIII Hornblower is embarrassed when Lady Barbara admires his hands, which he thinks are ugly.
 In particular he is embarrassed by an "ingrained powder stain" on his left hand, dating to his leading the boarding party that captured the Castilla.

 Forester's second and third novels, A Ship of the Line, and Flying Colours also refer to the sword he was awarded for his role in the capture of the Castilla.
-In the fifth novel, Lord Hornblower, an older Hornblower reminds himself that he remains the brave officer who lead the boarding of the Castilla.
+In the fifth novel, Lord Hornblower, an older Hornblower reminds himself that he remains the brave officer who led the boarding of the Castilla.

-Sternlicht notes that the eighth novel Forester wrote, HMS Atropos, set in 1805-1806, contains a completely different account of the capture of the Castilla.
-In that novel Hornblower is a junior Post-Captain, and the capture occurs off the coast of Cartagena, Spain.
+Sternlicht notes that the eighth novel Forester wrote, HMS Atropos, set in 1805–06, contains a completely different account of the capture of the Castilla.
+In that novel Hornblower is a junior post-captain, and the capture occurs off the coast of Cartagena, Spain.